Siege of Rocroi

-The siege of Rocroi was a battle of the Franco-Prussian War, it was held in January 4 to the 6th, 1871 at Rocroi which was a bastion of France located to the west of Sedan.
+The siege of Rocroi was a battle of the Franco-Prussian War, it took place between 4 and 6 January 1871 at Rocroi which was a bastion of France located to the west of Sedan.
 After an artillery fire by the Prussian army, the officer commanding the French troops at Rocroi was forced to surrender the Division Militia under General Schuler and Sendan and Wilhelm von Woyna.
 With the success of the Siege of Rocroi, the military spectrum was obtained on their hands were hundreds of prisoners (of which there are several officers) along with many stocks, costumes and contemporary heavyweight artillery of the French.
 During this siege, the town of Rocroi was heavily destroyed.
 The fall of Rocroi marked one of the German army's consecutive victories in the war.